 Please note: This article may contain affiliate links which help to support the site at no expense to our readers.

-Heads up: The main design styles are the most commonly imitated design styles
+Heads up, design style lovers: The most popular interior design styles are also the most-searched design styles

-There’s no doubt you can learn about all the main interior design styles from popular media.
-For those of us who love design, it’s one of our favorite things to do.
+The good news is you don’t need to be an interior design pro to get really good at recognizing different interior design styles.
+You can discover all of the most main interior design styles from popular media.
+For those of us who love interior design styles, it’s one of our favorite things to do!

 - Art Deco

 - Mid Century Modern

 - Organic Modern